oriolagobat/Activity-2-CDA/README.md

 ```

 # Kafka Producer with callback

 In this second project, we implement producers with callback functions, to asynchronously handle requests completion.
 The function that handle the request completion is called a `onCompletion()`.
 Its parameters are:

 - Metadata of the Record: Information about the record that was produced (partitions and offsets).
 - Exception: If the request failed, the exception is returned.

-To show the ways in which we can interact with the producer's metadata, and using a callback, we'll log these data through a log.
+To show the ways in which we can interact with the producer's metadata, and using a callback, we'll log these data
+through a log.

 ## Running the code

 Repeat the same steps as in the last case, changing the code execution to the one from the `ProducerCallback` file

 # Kafka Producer with callback and keys

+We can also work with keys, which help when doing synchronous requests.
+In this ones, we'll have to difference between
+partitions in some way, and that's what keys work for.

+## Running the code

+Repeat the same steps as in the last case, changing the code execution to the one from the `ProducerCallbackKeys` file